All Episodes

 It's the least seen best picture in the history of the Oscars.

-It only made 14 million dollars, I believe.
+It only made $14 million, I believe.

-Well, it's gonna make more now.
+Well, it's going to make more now.

-Well, sure it is.
+Well, sure, it is.

-Uh it cost 15 million to make.
+It cost $15 million to make.

-Avatar cost uh what, 250 million to make and made 2.5 billion.
+Avatar cost, what, $250 million to make and made $2.5 billion.

 And the director, Avatar, used to be married to Catherine Bigelow.